prateekanandiitb/prateekanandiitb.github.io/_pages/about.md

 - Integration of analytical, computational, and experimental insights.
 - Open, reproducible research practices.
-- Collaboration across disciplines — spanning applied mathematics, materials science, and bioengineering.
+- Collaboration across disciplines — spanning applied mathematics and fluid dynamics

-Our long-term vision is to **translate fundamental fluid and thermal science into tangible technologies** that address challenges in energy, environment, and health.
+Our long-term vision is to **translate fundamental fluids into tangible technologies** that address challenges in energy, environment, and health.

 ---

 ## Collaboration and Opportunities

-We collaborate with academic, industrial, and government partners on projects involving **complex fluids**, **thermal systems**, and **particle-scale transport**.
+We collaborate with academic, industrial, and government partners on projects involving **complex fluids**, **particle-laden flows** and **turbulent suspensions**.
 For collaboration inquiries or student opportunities, please reach out via the [contact](/contact/) page.

 ---